 What Does the Controller On an E-Bike Do?

 The electric bike controller is the piece of equipment that allows an electric bike to function.
 It does this by coordinating all aspects of the electric bike, including power from a battery pack, speed control for motorized bikes, and throttle input from the rider.

-The most common type of electric bike controller is called a “speed circuit” which uses potentiometers as feedback devices to adjust voltage levels in different parts of the circuit according to how hard you’re pedaling or how fast you want your vehicle to go.
+The most common type of electric bike controller is called a “speed circuit” which uses potentiometers as feedback devices to adjust voltage levels in different parts of the circuit according to how hard you’re pedaling or how fast you want your bike to go.

 In case you’re wondering, potentiometers are special resistors that produce varying electrical currents.
 They’re used in electric bike controllers because they can be adjusted to control voltage levels.